aws/credentials-fetcher/cdk/README.md

         $ source .venv/bin/activate
         ```

-        If you are a Windows platform, you would activate the virtualenv like this:

-        ```
-        % .venv\Scripts\activate.bat
-        ```

         Once the virtualenv is activated, you can install the required dependencies.

         ```
         $ pip install -r requirements.txt
         ```

+        Install AWS cdk

+        ```
+        $ brew install aws-cdk
+        ```

-2) Run start_stack.sh (this is a bash script) to create a CloudFormation stack
+5) Run start_stack.sh (this is a bash script) to create a CloudFormation stack
+   2.1) Update start_stack.sh with your aws account number

-   2.1) This creates Managed Active Directory, launches Windows instance and domain-joins it and creates the gMSA accounts, launches an ECS-optimized Linux instance, creates a new ECS cluster and attaches it to ECS cluster.
+   2.2) This creates Managed Active Directory, launches Windows instance and domain-joins it and creates the gMSA accounts, launches an ECS-optimized Linux instance, creates a new ECS cluster and attaches it to ECS cluster.
     ```
     (.venv) cdk % ./start_stack.sh
         [10:29:46] CDK toolkit version: 2.156.0 (build 2966832)